Tucker459/puppy_parade/README.md

 # puppy_parade

 --------
-Go to the Results sections to see my comments about the data model, languages, and programming lanaguage used.
+Go to the Results sections to see my comments about the data model, database, and programming lanaguages used.
 --------